DrThomasAger/smile/README.md

 You can end sections using the same markers in the opposite direction. `) End Section name, thank you :)`.

-## Tasks

-The text inside the section **changes with the prompt and task required.**

-Tasks are defined processes with inputs and outputs, usually also with input data.
-We normally have expected results and test cases for them.
-Now, run tasks with a ***(: Smile***!

 ## Sections